coder137/build_in_cpp/README.md

 [List of features](TODO.md) to be implemented before buildcc can be considered production ready.

-I would also like to request help from the Community for:
+I would also like to request help from the Community for the following:
-- Code review
+- Code reviews
-- Design pattern
+- Design patterns
-- Optimization
+- Optimization strategies
-- Other discussions
+- TODO discussions

 # License Dependencies